-Therapists are in sessions with clients during the day and simply can’t make time to talk to every potential client.
-Your consultation appointment is the time to ask any questions you might have, find out about how your therapist will work with you, and discover if you feel a connection.
+Counsellors are in sessions with clients during the day and simply can’t make time to talk to every potential client.
+Your initial session appointment is the time to ask any questions you might have, find out about how your counsellor will work with you, and discover if you feel a connection.

-Remember that while the majority of consultations proceed to a full course of treatment, you are under no obligation to continue.
+Remember that while the majority of initial sessions proceed to counselling sessions you are under no obligation to continue.

 Does my GP need to refer me for an appointment?

 No. You are free to refer yourself to Simply Counselling.